Skip to main content

 Save and confirm

 Click Save.
-Rallied.ai validates the credentials, registers a webhook in ConnectWise, and imports your existing companies as clients.
+Rallied validates the credentials, registers a webhook in ConnectWise, and imports your existing companies as clients.
 The card shows Connected when complete.

-When you first connect ConnectWise, Rallied.ai automatically imports all your ConnectWise companies and creates corresponding client records in the dashboard.
-New clients are provisioned with an agent automatically.
+When you first connect ConnectWise, Rallied imports your ConnectWise companies as clients.
+New clients get an agent provisioned automatically.

 Sensitive tickets and identity verification

-• Internal (internalFlag: true) — visible only to your technicians.
-The agent uses this for its own reasoning, audit entries, and status updates.
+• Internal notes — visible only to your technicians.
+This is what Rallied uses by default for its plans, updates, and reasoning.